 Mac And Me Introduced “Product Placement” To The General Public

 Savvy corporations had been paying movie and TV producers to get their products featured in entertainment projects.
-From James Bond’s Aston Martin to the Reece’s Pieces in E.T., products have been discretely added to entertainment content for years.
+From James Bond’s Aston Martin to the Reece’s Pieces in E.T.
+The Extra-Terrestrial, products have been discretely added to entertainment content for years.
 But even TV shows like Knight Rider, which featured a specific model car, didn’t make the show feel like a forced Trans-Am commercial.

 However, that’s not the case with Mac And Me.
 McDonald’s and Coca-Cola references are not discrete at all.
 At one point in the film, Coca-Cola is used to bring a dying alien back to life.
 Not to mention, the film includes an entire 4+ minute dance scene that takes place inside a McDonald’s restaurant.
+Besides McDonald’s and Coca-Cola, Sears and Skittles also paid to have their products and brands featured in Mac And Me.
 From the viewer’s perspective, the blatant product integration in Mac And Me is gross.
-It’s like watching an extended commercial, that you just paid your own money to watch with your movie ticket.
+It’s like watching an extended commercial that you just paid your own money to watch with your movie ticket.

 Funding for Mac And Me came from individuals connected to two major corporate contributors, Coca-Cola and McDonald’s.
 Although McDonald’s didn’t directly write a check to fund Mac And Me, one of their major subcontractors did.
 At the time, Jim Williams, the president and CEO of Golden State Foods, supplied and distributed many McDonald’s locations with most of their food products.
 He provided a majority of the funding for Mac And Me.